 By the end of the course students will be expected to possess the skills to work with ancient philosophical texts on their own at an intermediate level.
 They are expected to be able to analyse the argumentative structure of a text and identify the main concepts (also in their different current translations) used by the author of the text.
 They should know where to find further literature and linguistic and other tools for a deeper analysis.

-• In-class written examination, for two-year MA students as part of the History of Philosophy Final Examination at the end of the first year, for other students at the end of the term.
+• For two-year MA students in-class written examination as part of the History of Philosophy Final Examination at the end of the first year, for other students at the end of the term.